qwasium/multimodal-psych/README.md

 Behavioral responses could also be measured using TTL.
 By connecting a 3.3V or 5V power source and a switch, we can send TTL when the participant presses the switch.
+This is the same idea as connecting a switch to a GPIO pin on a raspberry pi.
 (Note that you will need to consider switch/contact bounce unless you are using an optical switch.)

 This was one of the ways to deal with the horrible time accuracy of conventional keyboards, but thanks to the gaming industry, our lives became much easier.